CrazyUncleBurton/M5Stack-Tab5-Energy-Monitor/README.md

 5. Log to SD Card if present and a box is checked - create CSV.
 6. Add Battery Measurement Mode.
 CH1.
 Reporting via LCD.
 Control Current by controlling ADC.
 7. Add ADCx8 to measure indiv cells on a balance connector.
+8. Add settings for min battery discharge voltage, battery chemistry, number of cells in series, ampacity for pass/fail.

 ## Concepts